programmerjoban/simple-memory-game/README.md

 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:

+The first gif shows the user winning while making one mistake.
 ![](https://github.com/programmerjoban/simple-memory-game/blob/main/walkthrough1.gif)

+The second gif shows the user playing a different pattern and losing after 3 mistakes
 ![](https://github.com/programmerjoban/simple-memory-game/blob/main/walkthrough2.gif)

 ## Reflection Questions